-MiniRoos Preschool and Kindy football is designed as an introduction to football for under 6’s.
+MiniRoos Preschool and Kindy football is designed as an introduction to football.
 It offers players a safe and enjoyable environment where the emphasis is on maximum participation for all players with fun being the main focus.
-In 2017 we are going to try something a little different with our preschool age group so please read below for the new program structure.
+This year we are going to try something a little different with our preschool age group so please read below for the new program structure.

 If you have any further questions, issues, suggestions or improvements please contact the following MiniRoos Preschool and Kindy Player's Registrar, or any other Belwest Committee member:

 Emma Georgiou – MiniRoos Preschool and Kindy Player’s Registrar, email email@example.com

 There will be no allocated teams for this age group.
 Teams will be made up each Saturday with the children that come.

 Each MiniRoos preschool session will start with a skills session of simple drills.
 Kicking the ball, passing and shooting for goal.
 They will then be split into groups of 5 and have a game.
 Volunteers are welcomed to help run the skills and help the children on the field for a game.

 Players are allocated to teams generally based on player preferences (friendship groups) if provided, and then school attended.
 Team numbers are generally kept to 4 players per team for the kindy age group.
 Each team will be run by a parent coach, if you would like this job please let the registrar know.
 The coach is welcome to run the field with the kids to help with keeping the game running smooth.

 MiniRoos Kindy will play a game each Saturday of the regular season.
 Most teams don’t do training, in previous years we have run a skills session before game time this is reliant on parent helpers.
 If you are keen to see this session continue please volunteer to help by contacting the registrar.